Rubicker/30-seconds-of-JS-code/README.md

 # 30-seconds-of-code
-A collection of simple code
+A collection of simple but powerful code 🌈